imshivsaini/Wallet/README.md

 This is restful service for the payment wallet application.
-This project is developed to allow customers to make payment using wallet.
-Implemented asynchronous processing using thread pools to improve application performance.
+This project is developed to allow customers to make payment using wallet, Add BankAccount and Beneficiary to the wallet.
+Implemented asynchronous processing using thread pools to improve application performance and email serivce to notify the user.

 To start the application :-